 In addition, one can prevent it with specific muscular training, by encouraging smooth movements of the joints and by taking natural dietary supplements for osteoarthritis.
 In combination with a healthy diet one can lose weight and liberate joints from excessive weight or stress.

-Collagen is a substance originating from protein that is present in most tissues of our body.
-It has a structural function, at the cutaneous level (the first protective barrier) as well as in the joints.
+Collagen is a substance of protein origen that is present in most tissues of our body.
+It has a structural function, at a cutaneous level (the first protective barrier) as well as in joints.
 In supplementation, it can be found in a hydrolysed or denatured form (UC-II).
-This supplementation is mainly associated with a reduction of articular pain, although it has been observed that with some peptides originating from collagen, neuronal connection through neurotrophins (BDNF) is also aided.
+This supplementation is mainly associated with a reduction of articular pain, although it has been observed that some peptides that belong to the collagen, favour a neuronal connection through neurotrophins (BDNF).

 Chondroitin protects tendons and joints.
-It plays an important role in the production of synovial fluid and helping joint problems.
+It plays an important role in the production of synovial fluid and it helps in joint problems.
 Chondroitin also helps prevent phlebitis and thrombosis.
-There are many people who suffer from joints ailments.
+There are many people who suffer from joint ailments.
 Our modern lifestyles requires us to spend many work hours in front of a computer.
-In addition, we do not get enough exercise in the open air.
+In addition, we do not get enough exercise out in the open.
 Chondroitin is available as a dietary supplement and is mainly used to soothe the irritation of joints and of osteoarthritis.
 It also helps against other ailments, such as phlebitis, swelling and bruising.